The Bankrate promise

 - Hire a professional photographer: Displaying professional photos online is a must to draw buyers in, Lappin says.
 A real estate photographer can vary in price depending on your location and the size of your home, but expect to spend a few hundred dollars.
 Some photographers may also provide a virtual tour service to help market your home online.

 4. Promote, promote, promote

-Selling a house without a Realtor can be tricky when it comes to marketing your home.
+Selling a house without a Realtor can be tricky when it comes to marketing.
 Once your photos are done and your price is set, post your home on Facebook, Instagram and other social media sites, Lappin says.
-More importantly: Ask people to share the posts.
+More importantly, ask people to share the posts.
 “And don’t underestimate a great sign in your yard,” she adds.
 “People drive through neighborhoods they want to live in.”